Automation, Workers, and Event-Driven Workflows

 Designing Idempotent Jobs

 Retries happen constantly in production.
 A worker crashes mid-job.
 Redis fails over.
 A deployment restarts all workers.
-The queue system re-dispatches the job because it was never acknowledged as complete.
+The queue system re-dispatches the job because job acknowledgement never reached the broker.
 If that job already wrote half its data to the database, the retry writes it again.
 Without idempotency, you get duplicate records, double-charged customers, or emails sent twice.

 The rule: Jobs run "at least once", not "exactly once".
 Every job that performs a side effect must be designed so that running it multiple times produces the same outcome as running it once.